f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We'll next configure the "Default Origin Servers".

 #.
-Click on the *Add Item* link under the *Default Origin Servers* section.
+Click on the *Add Item* in the *Origin Pools* section.

 #.
 The "Select Origin Pool Method" will be set to "Origin Pool".
 Under the "Origin Pool" dropdown menu select the "fronted-public" you created earlier.

 #.
-Click the *Add Item* button to exit the "Origin Pools" dialogue.
+Click *Apply* to exit the "Origin Pools" dialogue.

 #.
-Notice that in the "VIP Creation" section *Advertise On Internet* has been selected by default.
+Notice that in the "Other Settings" section *Internet* has been selected by default as "VIP Advertisement".

    |lb-vip|

 #.
-Click "*Save and Exit* to create the HTTP Load Balancer.
+Click *Save and Exit* to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered
 previously in a web browser.
 The FQDN we used in our example is http://adjective-animal.lab-mcn.f5demos.com.